wat3rblastor/pokefantasia_frontend/README.md

 3. Configure environment variables:

    - Create a `.env` file in the root directory.
-   - Add the required variables (e.g. database URI, API keys).
+   - Add the required variables (e.g. database URL, API keys).

 4. Start the development server: